marcsantiago/CryptographyKit/README.txt

 AUTHOR: Marc Santiago
 EMAIL: marcanthonysanti@gmail.com

-This kit is intended to provided users with a quick and simple forms of encrypts.
-Some modules like HideMessageInImage and CaesarCipher, while not very strong forms of encryption are provided for the sake of having them easily available.
+This kit is intended to provided users with quick and simple forms of encryptions.
+Some modules like HideMessageInImage and CaesarCipher, while not very strong forms of encryption are provided for the sake of having them easily available and for fun :-).

 USAGE:
 External Modules Required